varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/stochastic-differential-equations.md

 [Malkiel](https://en.wikipedia.org/wiki/Burton_Malkiel), in his book [A Random Walk Down Wall Street](https://en.wikipedia.org/wiki/A_Random_Walk_Down_Wall_Street), argues that asset prices typically exhibit signs of a random walk and that investors cannot consistently outperform market averages.
 On the other hand, in their book [A Non-Random Walk Down Wall Street, Lo and MacKinlay present](https://www.jstor.org/stable/j.ctt7tccx), several studies that suggest there are stock market pricing trends are somewhat predictable.

-To better understand these arguments and build mathematical models that can be used to simulate market dynamics, we need to introduce analytical and numerical tools to solve SDEs.
-Our development will follow the previous work of Glasserman {cite}`Glasserman:2004ua`; in particular, chapters 3, 6, and Appendix B.
+To better understand these arguments and build mathematical models that can be used to simulate market dynamics, we introduce analytical and numerical tools to solve SDEs.
+Our development follows the previous work of Glasserman {cite}`Glasserman:2004ua`; in particular, chapters 3, 6, and Appendix B.

-__Topics:__
+In this lecture, we will:

+* Introduce the {ref}`content:references:ddm`, a fundamental method of valuing the price of a firm's stock
-* Scalar and vector {ref}`content:references:wiener-process`
+* Introduce {ref}`content:references:wiener-process`, {ref}`content:references:ito-calculus`, {ref}`content:references:ordinary-brownian-motion`, and {ref}`content:references:geometric-brownian-motion`
-* Introduction to {ref}`content:references:ito-calculus`
-* {ref}`content:references:discretization` to solve stochastic differential equations
+* Introduce {ref}`content:references:discretization` to approximate the solutin of stochastic differential equation models of asset price.
 ---

+(content:references:ddm)=
+## Dividend Discount Model (DDM)
+Fill me in.

 (content:references:wiener-process)=
 ## Brownian Motion